Casey Walters

 playing the role of “Mulcany”.
 His final Broadway credit was from the play A Minor Adjustment, in which he played the role of “Cameron Clark”.
-In his film and television career, Walters co-starred in the police procedural television series Harbor Command playing the role of “Sgt.
-Jim Warren”, in which Walters starred with Wendell Corey who played the role of “Captain Ralph Baxter”.
+In his film and television career, Walters co-starred in the police procedural television series Harbor Command playing the role of Sgt.
+Jim Warren, in which Walters starred with Wendell Corey who played the role of Captain Ralph Baxter.

-Walters died in December 1991 of a stroke in Helena, Montana, at the age of 75.
+Walters died on December 3, 1991 of a stroke in Helena, Montana, at the age of 75.